h1dd3n3y3/ml-assignments-1/README.md

 # ml-assignments-1

-Our first batch of assignmets for our Machine Learning and Computational Inteligence class.
+Our first Machine Learning and Computational Inteligence assignment triplet.